cholette/HelioSoil/README.md

 Either a first- or second-surface geometry model is used to evaluate reflectance losses from the deposited dust.
 The second surface model is default and is likely closer to reality for most heliostats.

-The current cleaning optimization is quite simple: a numebr of trucks clean the field a certain number of times annually.
+The current cleaning optimization is quite simple: a number of trucks clean the field a certain number of times annually.
 More sophisticated policies may be added in future releases (e.g. the mixed-integer linear program from [3] or the condition-based policies from [7,8]).

 ## Acknowledgements
 <img style="float: left;background-color: white;margin-bottom:10px;margin-right:10px" src="doc/astri_logo.png" width="88" height="113">